 So how do you make it a habit?

 Week 1: Getting Started

 Purchase a blank book.
 Lines or no lines, that’s up to you.
-Wile my preference is a hard cover, yours might be a spiral notebook, a small notepad, giant legal pad, etc. It just needs to be something you’ll write in consistently and can reference back to as you start writing more songs.
+Mine is always a solid colour that looks pretty plain.
+My preference is a hard cover, but yours might be a spiral notebook, a small notepad, giant legal pad, etc. It just needs to be something you’ll write in consistently and can reference back to as you start writing more songs.

 Funny, odd, sad, strange, something someone said, you read, or just make you go “hmmmm . . . that’s interesting” in a simple line or two.
 Make sure you include the date to the right for each entry (this will come in handy later).

 Go back and for each entry, write for 10 minutes (freestyle object writing) about those line.